Donald d'Emmerez de Charmoy: Biography

-Donald d'Emmerez was born on June 28, 1906 in British Mauritius, and died on December 2, 1979.
-He is the son of an eminent Mauritian naturalist, Paul Donald d'Emmerez Charmoy and his wife, née Marie-Louise Marguerite Motet de Torvilliers.
+Donald d'Emmerez was born on 28 June 1906 in British Mauritius, and died on 2 December 1979.
+He is the son of an eminent Mauritian naturalist, Paul Donald d'Emmerez de Charmoy and his wife, née Marie-Louise Marguerite Motet de Torvilliers.
 He is the second child of the couple, who had given birth in 1899 to a daughter, Valerie Marie Antoinette d'Emmerez de Charmoy.

-He married Marie Antoinette Chauvet (1906–1937) on June 6, 1931.
+He married Marie Antoinette Chauvet (1906–1937) on 6 June 1931.

 He began his career by making a two-year internship in British India to study the hybridization of sugar.
 He was awarded the Imperial Service Order in the 1926 Birthday Honours, when he was the assistant director and entomologist at the Agricultural Department of Mauritius.
 He led the Centre d'Essai de Recherche et de Formation (CERF) from 1929 to 1974.
 Between these two dates, the average yields per hectare increased from two tonnes of sugar to more than five tons.
 It is now eight tons of sugar per hectare on average and can still improve.